pysal/momepy/docs/contributing.rst

 This creates the directory momepy-yourname and connects your repository to the upstream (main project) momepy repository.

-Then simply create a new branch of either master (for codebase and documentation) or gh-pages branch (for user guide).
+Then simply create a new branch of master branch.

 2. Create a development environment